Microsoft-community/Community-website/wiki/useful-windows-tips.md

 To use Voice Typing, you need a microphone.
 :::

-Voice Typing is a feature built-into Windows, that allows you to "type", without actually typing, but using your microphone instead.
+Voice Typing is a feature built-into Windows that allows you to "type", without actually typing, but using your microphone instead.

 To use Voice Typing, press <kbd>Win</kbd> + <kbd>H</kbd>, and a small window will appear.